Porsche Panamera: Production

-Production began in April 2009, one month after its debut in the Shanghai Motor Show in China.
+Production began in April 2009, one month after its debut in the Shanghai motor show in China.

-First generation (970 Chassis G1; 2009–2016)
+First generation (970 Chassis G1; 2009)

 The V8-powered Panamera S, 4S, and Turbo models were the first versions that debuted in 2009.
 In addition to the 4.8L Twin Turbo 500 PS V8 powered models, Porsche launched two further models in 2010: the Panamera and Panamera 4 which are both powered by 3.6-litre V6 engines producing 300 PS.

 Being derived from the V8 engine of the Panamera S and Panamera 4S, the V6 retains the V8's technologies like Direct Fuel Injection, infinitely variable intake camshaft adjustment with variable valve lift (VarioCam Plus), an on-demand oil pump, water cooling with thermal management, a variable intake manifold, as well as integrated dry sump lubrication with two-stage extraction of oil, and an Auto Start-Stop function (only with the PDK transmission).
 Turbo version uses active aerodynamics with a multi-stage, adjustable rear spoiler.
 Optional Sports Chrono Packages include a Sport Plus button, which has tighter damping and air springs, and lowers the car's body by 25 mm.

 In 2011, the Panamera S Hybrid, Diesel, Turbo S, and GTS variants were added to the range.
 The GTS achieves a lateral acceleration of 0.96g.

 The Panamera, S, Hybrid and Diesel models are rear-wheel drive, while the Panamera 4, 4S, and GTS have the same four-wheel drive system as the Turbo and Turbo S, called Porsche Traction Management (PTM).

 The Panamera featured Adaptive air suspension, the Porsche Dynamic Chassis Control (PDCC), active anti-roll bars and the Porsche Active Suspension Management (PASM).

 Engines

 Transmissions

-The newly introduced ZF 7-speed PDK dual clutch transmission was standard on the Panamera 4, 4S and Turbo models.
+The newly introduced 7-speed PDK dual clutch transmission was standard on the Panamera 4, 4S and Turbo models.
 The addition of the optional sport chrono package provided faster acceleration times.

-The S Hybrid and Diesel models had an Aisin-supplied eight-speed automatic transmission called the Tiptronic S.

-In some markets between 2009 and 2013 Porsche offered 6-speed manual transmission for the V6 N/A and V8 N/A, all with rear wheel drive.
+The Diesel and Hybrid models had a ZF 8-speed automatic transmission called the Tiptronic S which was shared with the Cayenne.
+In some markets between 2009 and 2013 Porsche offered a 6-speed manual transmission for the V6 N/A and V8 N/A, all with rear wheel drive.
 Global production with the 6-speed manual was only 50 with V6 and 96 with V8.